-There will be no land charge and the grant is not means tested.
+There will be no land charge.

 Stay Warm Scheme

 Available to owner occupiers, to fund works to eligible applicants who have received a referral from a medical clinician, and who have a medical condition made worse by living in a cold home.